IPADS-Bifrost/ae-guide/setup-from-scratch.md

 ## Note

-During the test, the modified DPDK and OvS would be installed to the system path.
-After the test, you should install the official version of them to the system path.
+During the experiments, the modified DPDK and OvS in our artifacts would be installed to the system path.
+If you have your own DPDK and OvS installed before the evaluation, you should re-install your own versions to the system path.